 - If using manual mode, you’ll want to use a faster shutter speed and/or a smaller ISO if your images are overexposed.

 If using manual mode, you’ll want to use a slower shutter speed and/or a higher ISO if your images are underexposed.

 How Do I Use Aperture?

 A large aperture (small f-stop number) isolates your subject by creating a blurry background and/or foreground; often referred to as bokeh.
 A large aperture is ideal for macro photography, portraits, blurring out distracting backgrounds, and low-light situations.
 Back to the pupil analogy; have you ever gotten your eyes dilated at the eye doctor and everything was blurry?
 That’s because they enlarged your pupil.

 In this image, I used a large aperture (f/2.0) to achieve the blurred background

 The f-stop number is the numerical representation of aperture.
-The lower the f-stop number, the larger aperture. f/1.8 is a much larger aperture than an f/16.
-This may seem to be the opposite of what makes sense – in short, the f-stop number is actually a fraction.
-If you’re interested in understanding the numbers in detail, check out PhotographyLife’s blog on aperture.
+The lower the f-stop number, the larger aperture. f/1.8 is a much larger than f/16 which may seem counterintuitive, but it’s because the f-stop is actually a fraction.
+If you’re interested in understanding the details, check out Photography Life’s blog on aperture.
 Otherwise, just remember that f-stop numbers are the opposite of aperture size.